hot-n-code/hot-n-code.github.io/index.md

 ### My Overall Transportation Breakdown

 Users can see their all time breakdown of the miles traveled, fuel saved and CO2 reduced for their alternative modes of transportation.
+Similarly, they can view a leaf widget that displays the amount of CO2 that the user has saved, and their numbers in terms of trees: i.e. number of trees to absorb that amount of CO2 gas.

 <img class="ui medium floated rounded image" src="/images/AlternativeOverall.png" length="800" width="1000">